cubettech/autochek_africa_ajay/README.md

 ## Usage

 Once the application is running, you can access the API endpoints at http://localhost:3030/api/docs to access Swagger UI to interact with the API.

+### Key Updates:

+1. **User Authentication Section**: Added a section explaining the sign-up and sign-in functionality.

+2. **JWT Secret**: Mentioned adding a `JWT_SECRET` environment variable for authentication.

+3. **Example API Endpoints**: Included examples of API endpoints related to loan applications and user authentication.

+This README will help users understand the functionality and how to get started with the Autochek API, including the user authentication module.